Updated: March 20, 2022

 Kaizu-Osaki is deservedly one of Japan’s 100 Famous Cherry Blossom Spots (さくら名所100選 according to the Japan Cherry Blossom Association).
-During the first half of April, four km of cherry blossoms bloom along this lakeshore in northern Lake Biwa in Takashima.
+During the first half of April, four kilometers of cherry blossoms bloom along this lakeshore in northern Lake Biwa in Takashima.
+On sunny days, it’s quite spectacular with the cherry blossoms against the blue lake and blue sky with Chikubushima island in the background.

-During the peak bloom period in mid-April, the traffic along the lakeshore road is horrendous.

-Renting a bicycle at Makino Station and cycling to Kaizu-Osaki is recommended.
+Renting a bicycle at Makino Station and cycling to Kaizu-Osaki is one way to see the flowers.
 Walking is also possible for people who don’t mind walking at least 40 min. from Makino Station.

-On sunny days, it’s quite spectacular with the cherry blossoms against the blue lake and blue sky with Chikubushima island in the background.
-But watch out for the cars since much of the lakeshore does not have a walking path.
-The tunnels are also narrow.
+Note that during the peak bloom period in mid-April, the traffic along the northern lakeshore road is horrendous.
+Watch out for the cars since much of the lakeshore does not have a walking path.
+Tunnels are also narrow.
 Use a flashlight or turn on your smartphone when walking or bicycling in the tunnels.

 From Imazu Port, the cruise that includes 30-min. docking at Kaizu-Osaki takes about 90 min. round trip.
 From Nagahama Port and Hikone Port, it takes about 2.5 hours.